 Bathing your dog regularly is an essential element of dog care.
 And the need to keep your dog healthy and clean doesn’t stop during cold weather.

-Experts suggest pet parents bathe their pooch at least once every four to six weeks, depending on the breed.
-Bathing helps protect your dog from infections and diseases.
+Experts suggest pet parents bathe their dogs at least once every four to six weeks, depending on the breed.
+Bathing helps protect dogs from infections and diseases.

 Although abiding by this healthy practice is no big deal in summer (especially if your dog loves to play in the water), it’s challenging during the winter months.